Why prioritize?

 Main challenge with prioritization

-There is also a recognizable antipattern of trying to please all stakeholders by just starting with one big unprioritized list with all the items you have or are given to you.
+There is also a recognizable antipattern of trying to please all stakeholders by starting with one big unprioritized list with all the items you have or are given to you.
 This indecisive behavior causes several problems:

 • Lack of direction and focus: Pleasing everyone means pleasing no one.
 We need to have a mission to pursue.
-Once we try to please everyone, we will run in different directions, team members will lose focus, and this will inevitably have disastrous consequences.
+Once we try to please everyone, we will run in different directions, team members will lose focus, and this will inevitably have disastrous consequences

-• Welcome Frankenstein: a mix of everything which has no shared goal will lead to a product that nobody understands and wants.
+• Welcome Frankenstein: a mix of everything which has no shared goal will lead to a product that nobody understands and wants

 Popular prioritization methods and techniques

-1. Kano model - in the scope of this first article from the series
+1. Kano model - in the scope of this first article

 2. MoSCoW method